Two New England Small Communities I Have Fallen in Love With

 making homemade foods from scratch.
 Whether from the sunny interior or

-the outdoor deck, the Beach Rose offers some nice views of Wickford
+the outdoor deck, Wickford on the Water offers some nice views of Wickford

-Outdoor dining at the Beach Rose in Wickford Village.
+Outdoor dining at the former Beach Rose (now Wickford on the Water) in Wickford Village.

 Tavern by the Sea, at 16 West Main St., also has scenic harbor views